steve-perkins/ResumeFodder/README.md

       technical reviewer on someone else's book, then you might want to present that separately from books in which you were the actual author or co-author.

-    * `publicationsLabel` and `additionalPublicationsLabel` fieldds, to tell templates how to present the `publications` and `additionalPublications` sections when both are used (e.g.
+    * `publicationsLabel` and `additionalPublicationsLabel` fields, to tell templates how to present the `publications` and `additionalPublications` sections when both are used (e.g.
       "Publications (author)" versus "Additional Publications (technical reviewer)").

     * An `ISBN` field has been added to the `publication` type.
 Why on earth this isn't standard, I have no idea!

-* This utility **also supports an XML representation** of the JSON Resume data schema, if you prefer the XML format or tooling.
-The utility can convert a resume data file back and forth between both formats.
+* ResumeFodder **also supports an XML representation** of the JSON Resume data schema, if you prefer the XML format or tooling.
+ResumeFodder can convert a resume data file back and forth between both formats.

 ### The Bad?

 * HackMyResume comes with a bundle of resume templates out-of-the box, and there may be more created by the community.
 I'm a one-man show, and **the number of templates is much more limited**.
-  Templates from HackMyResume can't be used as-is here... because they are based on the [Handlebars](http://handlebarsjs.com/) template processor, while this utility uses [Go templates](https://golang.org/pkg/text/template/).
+  Templates from HackMyResume can't be used as-is... because they are based on the [Handlebars](http://handlebarsjs.com/) template processor, while ResumeFodder uses [Go templates](https://golang.org/pkg/text/template/).
 That being said, the two template formats are very similar, and it shouldn't take *extraordinary* effort to convert them.

 * HackMyResume allows you to generate resumes in multiple output formats (e.g. Microsoft Word, PDF, HTML, Markdown, etc).
-My utility **only publishes to the Word format**, period.
+ResumeFodder **only publishes to the Word format**, period.
 To me it doesn't make sense to force all the effort of creating multiple versions of each template to support all possible outputs.
 In reality, 99% of the time people want your resume in Word format... and Word (or LibreOffice) can always export to PDF or HTML anyway.